 PSE and Sex Education

-The school’s Personal and Social Education (PSE) programme is now delivered though special PSE days in Year 7&8 along with lessons in Year 9.
-At Key Stage 4/5 there are timetabled lessons andsupports Welsh Baccalaureate programme.
+The school’s Personal and Social Education (PSE) programme is now delivered though special PSE days and form time throughout each year group.
+At Key Stage 4/5 there are timetabled lessons for Welsh Baccalaureate programme.
 The PSE programme covers a wide range of issues to prepare pupils for adult life.
 Outside agencies are also used to support and enhance the programme.

 The PSE programme includes Sex Education in line with National Curriculum guidelines.
 Appropriate teaching materials are selected to match the needs and ages of the pupils.
 Sex Education is treated sensitively and pupils are encouraged to have due regard for moral considerations and the value of family life.